Hi from Jamie Kruse and Elizabeth Ellsworth, co-directors of smudge studio. We're excited to be facilitating this conversation.

 Here's the abstract for an online article that we published based on the Limit Case project:

+The Limit Case project grew out of a 3700 mile trip that we took, as artists, through the American southwest for 28 days.
 We selected destinations that would offer us experiences of intensity: intensity of landscape, color, climate, remoteness, shape, history, and site-responsive built environments.
 We found ourselves arriving at sites where humans, the landscape and the built environment converged to create exquisitely concentrated zones of contact.
 State borderlines converged with deep economic divisions; remote desert "wasteland" converged with garish tourist attractions; a quonset hut used to develop the atomic bomb converged with present day efforts to redesign it for sustainable living practices in the desert.
 The experiences compounded and we began to regard such moments as "limit cases": intense points where natural and built forces mutually contaminate as they play out to their most extreme forms, levels, and junctures.

 In response, we created a series of 30 postcards.
 Each evokes sensations of humans, the landscape, and the built environment themselves converging at and as crossroads, where they compound, reach their "limits" and pass into something else.